SamuelMathieu-code/LaScaMolMR.jl/README.md

 ## Example 4 : mr_output standard functions :

 The mr_output struct provies a standard interface to functions performing mendelian randomization.
 This allows for user to use its own MR functions for mrStudies.
-Any function receiving 4 vectors and having at least $\apha$ as an option.
+Any function receiving 4 vectors and having at least $\alpha$ as an option.
 Such a function should return an mr_output object.

 Here is the sefinitioin of mr_output :